Niccolo da Modena: Career

 Nonsuch was decorated with carved and slates.
 In 1542 Niccolo provided a special varnish for the slates, made from "mastyke vernyshe and oyle with other necessaryes for the pollishing settyng and vernyshing".

 His revels costumes included leather garments for wild men who acted as torch-bearers, equipped with helmets, staves, and clubs.
 He decorated a pageant stage called the "mount" with terracotta and plaster of paris ornaments and other moulding compounds.
+The mount was used in an interlude of Orpheus at the coronation of Edward VI.
 He was paid for "six heads of hair for women masquers and for the tryming Coloring and lyning of xvj vizars or maskes for moores", for actors and dancers portraying imagined Africans.
 An inventory of the revels costume mentions a set of eight costumes for women disguised as "Mores", made of silver, cloth of gold, and "tilsent" with "head pieces or coiffes to the same of like stuff having perukes of here (hair) everie of them".

 He made the effigy used at the funeral of Henry VIII in 1547.
 He made leather horse armour used against the Scots at the battle of Pinkie during the war known as the Rough Wooing.
-Niccolo, listed as a carver, Anthony Toto, and Nicholas Lizarde attended the funeral of Edward VI.
+Niccolo, listed as a carver, Anthony Toto, and Nicholas Lizard attended the funeral of Edward VI.

 Niccolo worked for many years in the Tomb House at Westminster Abbey.
 In 1559 he gave Elizabeth I a portrait of Henry VIII's fool Patch.

 He died in London in 1569.

 Other Italian craftsmen employed by the Tudor court include Archangelo Arcano and Giovanni da Maiano.